Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ## Appendix C: Issues List
-TBD - Game engine

-* JavaFX seems like a good choice as it can be integrated into swing UIs that we have been using in class
-* Information is needed to determine if we should continue looking into JavaFX or something else such as libGDX

 TBD - piece tracking
 * for game piece tracking and win condition checking, 2D arrays and linked lists seem equally able to be used however one might be more efficient so we need to look into these

-TBD - Game menu layout
+TBD - Game menu missing planned features
-* The UI for the game menu can be set up multiple ways that seem to be equally user friendly so we should decide on that
+* several features outlined in 4.1 such as a help button and error message box are missing from the game board UI.
+This should be re-evaluated to determine if these are really necessary and if so they should be implemented.